uktrade/pg-bulk-ingest/README.md

             (my_table, (8, 'f')),
         )

-with engine.begin() as conn:
+with engine.connect() as conn:
     ingest(
         conn, metadata, batches,
-        after=After.HIGH_WATERMARK,         # Carry on from where left off mode=Mode.UPSERT_COMMIT_EACH_BATCH, # Upsert based on primary key if present, commit each batch )
+        after=After.HIGH_WATERMARK,             # Carry on from where left off mode=Mode.UPSERT_AND_COMMIT_EACH_BATCH, # Upsert based on primary key if present, committing each batch )
 ```